meyersbs/SPLAT/README.md

 ## System Requirements
 SPLAT is being developed and tested on 64-bit Ubuntu 15.10 with Python 3.4.3.
 Minimum requirements include:
 * Python 3.4 or Later
-* NLTK 3.1 or Later (for frequency distributions and Tree structures)
+* NLTK 3.1 or Later
 * Java (for the Berkeley Parser)

 - - - -